-University Center, completed in 1995, contains the commodious University Center and its study rooms, computer lab, and dining area in the north section.
-The central section has offices for the Vice President for Finance and Administration, Registrar, Human Resources, Financial Aid and Veterans Affairs, University Business Services, University Financial Services, art and dance studios, and faculty offices.
-The south section houses the South Georgia Consortium; Internal Auditors; Office of Academic Student Instructional Support; the Department of Sociology, Anthropology, and Criminal Justice; and art and interior design studios.
+The University Center, renovated in 1995 from a mall, houses a theater, offices, meeting rooms, a computer lab, and a dining area in the north section.
+The central section has offices for the Vice President for Finance and Administration, the Registrar, Human Resources, Financial Aid and Veterans Affairs, University Business Services, and University Financial Services as well as art and dance studios and faculty offices.
+The south section houses the South Georgia Consortium; Internal Auditors; the Office of Academic Student Instructional Support (OASIS); the Department of Sociology, Anthropology, and Criminal Justice; and art and interior design studios.

-S. Walter Martin Hall, acquired in 1985, is located on Patterson Street across from University Center.
-This modern facility houses the College of Nursing.
+S. Walter Martin Hall, acquired in 1985, is located on Patterson Street across from the University Center.
+This facility houses the College of Nursing and Health Sciences; the name honors the University's fifth president.